 A course time is listed as TBA (to be announced) to allow for greater scheduling flexibility.
-You should go ahead and register and immediately send your current class schedule (with class times) to Director Kim Robson at email@example.com.
+You should go ahead and register and immediately send your current class schedule (with class and work conflicts) to Director Kim Robson at email@example.com.
 Every attempt will be made to schedule the course during a time when all interested and registered students can attend.

 Is there a practice room available?